Hiimfred/EXAM2/README.md

 # Hold to keep your accumulated score
 hold
 ```
-If you want to be cheaky.. you can cheat with the command:
+If you want to be cheeky.. you can cheat with the command:
 ```
 # Player score set to 99.. cheater..
 cheat